StefFrustagli/board_gamers_vault/README.md

 #### About page
-This page outlines the purpose of the website and my role as a creator.
-The purpose of my short presentation is to establish trust with the viewer and to explain the current state of the website in a clear and concise manner.
+This page outlines the purpose of the app.

 ![About section explaining the purpose of the website](https://)